 State Beekeeping Facts

-There are over 200,000 beekeepers in the United States.
+There are more than 200,000 beekeepers in the United States.
 Every state has honeybees... and beekeepers!

 Scroll down to find out more about honey, bees, and beekeeping in your state.
 They are listed alphabetically.